esenecal/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **Node.js/Express HTTP service** - Used express in service/index.js to
-- [ ] **Static middleware for frontend** - I did not complete this part of the deliverable.
+- [x] **Static middleware for frontend** - set up ```app.use(express.static('public'))```
 - [x] **Calls to third party endpoints** - Call to the ```/api/v1/reports/?category=Running%20On%20Empty``` and ```/api/v1/reports/?category=Drink%20Review``` endpoints to get food data that will be sent to the frontend.
-- [x] **Backend service endpoints** - Wrote endpoints for accessing an external API, getting a random recipe from the database (FINISH),
+- [x] **Backend service endpoints** - Wrote endpoints for accessing an external API (get /randomFood), getting a random recipe from the database according to a tag (get /RandomRecipe/:id called from ClickRecipe), and pushing a random recipe to the database (post /sendRecipe called from sendRecipeData).
-- [x] **Frontend calls service endpoints** - The Frontend element for Random Food makes a call to the Review of the Week API.
-Due to CORS issues, instead of doing a call directly from Frontend, I instead had Frontend make an API call to the backend express, which then handled the API call.
+- [x] **Frontend calls service endpoints** - The frontend element for Random Food makes a call to the Review of the Week API.
+Due to CORS issues, instead of doing a call directly from frontend to the API, I instead had frontend make an API call to the backend, which then handled the API call.
+In find.jsx, the frontend element of ClickRecipe, when clicked, calls getRecipe, which makes a service endpoint call at GET /getRandomRecipe/:id.
 - [ ] **Supports registration, login, logout, and restricted endpoint** - I did not complete this part of the deliverable.